augmentedstartups/AS-One/README.md

 2. Run docker coompose command.

 ```
+# To test on Linux with GPU
+docker compose run linux-gpu

-# if you wanna test on gpu system
+# To test on Windows with GPU
-docker compose run asone-gpu
+docker compose run windows-gpu
 ```

 ```
-# if you wanna test on cpu system
+# To test on Linux with CPU
 docker compose run asone

+# To test on Windows with CPU
+docker compose run windows
 ```

 3. In docker terminal.